cloudfoundry/diego-ssh/README.md

 # diego-ssh

-**This plugin is for CLI v6.12.4 and older.
+**The Diego-SSH CLI plugin is intended only for CLI v6.12.4 and older.
 [CLI v6.13.0+](https://github.com/cloudfoundry/cli/releases) does not require this plugin as the Diego SSH functions are now core functions in the CLI.**

 Diego-ssh is an implementation of an ssh proxy server, a lightweight ssh daemon, and a Cloud Foundry cli plugin.
 When deployed and configured